kauste/vinted/README.md

 2. **Data Collection and Processing by DataCollector**

-   The constructor  `CourierDataService` object instantiates a `DataCollector` object.
+   The constructor of `CourierDataService` object instantiates a `DataCollector` object.
    `DataCollector` provides functions for:
     - Extracting data from text files
     - Unserializing data as needed